RandallTyers/test-repro/readme.md

 ### Things I wish I understood better

 1. Life
-a.
-Gene conversion and other types of homology dependent repair
+	1. Gene conversion and other types of homology dependent repair
-b.
-Post Lyme Disease Syndrome and other persistent inflammatory conditions.
+	2. Post Lyme Disease Syndrome and other persistent inflammatory conditions.
 2. The Universe
 3. Everything
 	a.
 You
 	b.
 Me
 	c.
 Us
 	d.
 Them

 ### Contact